patrickthe1/micro-mentor-ai/Resources/cursorrules.md

 7. Reference this file when providing assistance 8.Feel free to respectfully reject a prompt if it doesn't align with the phases in  [# MICRO-MENTOR AI: COMPREHENSIVE DEVELOPMENT ROADMAP](Roadmap.md)

-## Backend Integration
-The backend API is at https://micro-mentor-ai.onrender.com and has the following endpoints:
-- POST /api/advice - Accepts a challenge string and returns advice

 ## File Structure Reference
 React components should follow this structure: